Thalla/GeneticSimulationsR/README.md

 # GeneticSimulationsR
-Analysis of the results from [GeneticSimulations](https://github.com/Thalla/GeneticSimulations)
+Analysis of the results from [GeneticSimulations](https://github.com/Thalla/GeneticSimulations).

+Especially the influence of various start conditions is observed.

 **Naming Convention for data files**
-*config6FactL2029Out0120RandAndMaxL2029Out0110.RData*
+*config6FactL2029Out0120RandAndMaxL2029Out0110.RData* (this dataset is provided)
 config6Fact -> can be anything that describes the dataset in short
-The following was simulated with translation type "affinity"
+The following was simulated with translation type "affinity" (default assumption)
 L2029 -> parameter livingAarsSeed has values from 20 to 29
 Out0120 -> parameter outputSeed has values from 1 to 20
 RandAndMax -> the following was simulated with translation types "random" and "max"